Lincoln Electric Education Partner Schools (LEEPS): A Quantum Step Forward for Welding Educators

 The welding industry will need skilled and knowledgeable welders in the years and decades ahead.
 Lincoln Electric is developing the education sector that will train them.
 LEEPS is the critical component in the ongoing process of preparing educators for the future of welding.

-Level 1: Exploring Welding
+Track 1: Exploring Welding

-Level 1 Requirements for Participating Schools and Instructors or Beyond the Booth (BYB) seminar:
+Track 1 Requirements for Participating Schools and Instructors or Beyond the Booth (BYB) seminar:

 - Welding instructors must participate in a Welding Educators Workshop (WEW) or Beyond the Booth (BYB) seminar, either at the Lincoln Electric Welding Technology & Training Center in Cleveland, OH, or at one of the company’s regional facilities.
-(Regional facilities include any welding schools participating in LEEPS at Level 3.)
+(Regional facilities include any welding schools participating in LEEPS at Track 3.)

 - Welding instructor is a registered and active user of U/LINC® Curriculum, the Lincoln Electric online welding and cutting learning management system.